 ALOHA's help topics include an example problem that you can work through to familiarize yourself with the program.
 You can also download the ALOHA Examples, which has three additional step-by-step fictional example scenarios.

-For additional information on using ALOHA (such as FAQs, a Level of Concern guide, and the Ask.
-Dr. ALOHA articles), see the ALOHA pages on the NOAA Office of Response and Restoration site.
+For additional information on using ALOHA (such as frequent questions, a Level of Concern guide, and the Ask.
+Dr. ALOHA articles), see the ALOHA pages on the National Oceanic and Atmospheric Administration (NOAA) Office of Response and Restoration site.

 Significant Changes in ALOHA Version 5.4.7